-Child custody litigation can be a lengthy process since the court will have to understand many aspects of the child’s life in reaching a decision.
-Judges are required to decide child custody issues according to the best interests of the children involved, and they must make detailed findings of fact that demonstrate a careful consideration of the factors that Pennsylvania law deems most important, which include:
+Child custody litigation can be a lengthy process since the court has to understand many aspects of the child’s life before it can issue a decision.
+Judges are required to rule on child custody issues according to the best interests of the children involved, and they must make detailed findings of fact that demonstrate a careful consideration of the factors that Pennsylvania law deems most important.
+Those factors are:

 (1) Which party is more likely to encourage and permit frequent and continuing contact between the child and another party.